Premature Ejaculation Unveiled: Symptoms, Causes, and Treatments

 The American Urological Association has set criteria to diagnose Premature Ejaculation.
 These criteria include:

-• Premature ejaculation is characterized by ejaculating in 2 minutes or less
+- Premature ejaculation is characterized by ejaculating in 2 minutes or less

-• It involve inability to delay ejaculation
+- It involves the inability to delay ejaculation

-• A shorter time than previously experienced.
+- A shorter time than previously experienced.

 These elements can crucially affect a person’s quality of life and sexual well-being.
-Several researchers have noted that about 80-90% of men with lifelong PE ejaculate within 60 sec and the remaining within 2 min.
+Several researchers have noted that about 80-90% of men with lifelong PE ejaculate within 60 seconds, and the remaining within 2 minutes.

 How Does Ejaculation Work?

-Ejaculation occurs in two phases: emission and expulsion
+Ejaculation occurs in two phases: emission and expulsion.

 What causes premature ejaculation?